michaelnisi/hanstholm/README.md

 # Hanstholm

-The Hanstholm Apple watch app keeps you in the loop about the surf conditions in Hanstholm, Nordjylland, Denmark.
+With the Hanstholm app for Apple watch I explore watchOS 10 and building complications with WidgetKit.
+As a bonus the app helps me not miss good surf in Hanstholm, Nordjylland, Denmark.

 ## TODO

 - Write README
-- Use Puddles
 - What's with this warning?
 MessagesApplicationStub.xcassets: Could not get trait set for device Watch7,2 with version 10.3.1
-- Display min, middle, max wave gauge (in watch app)
 - Put on GitHub
-- Store app data in app container
 - Build website
-- Convert km/h to m/s
+- Display swell direction